ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_RPi_2-3-4_20191127_buster.md

 [Click here](config/multihost.md)

-Approval of redis for the iobroker user the backitup adapter can also access redis, the user must be given the necessary rights to do so with:
+Release of redis for the iobroker user So that e.g. the backitup adapter can also access redis, the user must be given the necessary rights to do so with:

 `sudo usermod -a -G redis iobroker`